 Here’s the detailed breakdown you asked for.

-1. Copy the root directory and the i386 directory of the WindowsXP CD
+1. Copy the root directory and the i386 directory of the WindowsXP CD to your harddisk

 2. Extract the Bootsector of your WindowsXP CD

 3. Change 2 Bytes in i386Setupreg.hiv :